 The Health and Care Secretary Sajid Javid has recently announced a focus on widespread digitisation of the NHS.
 As part of this plan, there will be specific attention placed towards digitising almost all social care by 2024.

 During his speech at the HSJ Digital Transformation Summit on 24th February, Sajid Javid commented; “I also want to see a particular focus on social care… We have announced at least £150 million to help drive digitisation in social care, and a target of 80% of social care providers to have digital social care records by March 2024.”

-Demand for Social Care has risen in recent years as stated by The King’s Fund, due to an increase of those with long-term conditions, mental health needs and more older people requiring home care.
-Having digitalised systems for Social Care creates an opportunity to improve the efficiency of the care process.
+Demand for social care has risen in recent years as stated by The King’s Fund, due to an increase of those with long-term conditions, mental health needs and more older people requiring home care.
+Having digital systems for social care creates an opportunity to improve the efficiency of the care process.
 This precious time saved between clients can allow for more effective care to be provided whilst supporting their individual preferences.

-Staffplan is the Advanced solution for Social Care to digitalise processes and enhance efficiency.
+Staffplan is the Advanced solution for social care to digitise processes and enhance efficiency.

 Designed to eradicate the out-dated paper processes, Staffplan is an innovative rostering system which automatically fits the availability of the care provider to the requirements of the client, using mobile access to keep staff connected and real time records updated.